Best Museums in Chicago

 Field Museum| ©Lisa Andres

-One of the things you should do in Chicago is to get tickets for the Field Museum of Natural History, since it is one of the most outstanding in its category worldwide.
+One of the things you should do in Chicago is to get tickets to the Field Museum of Natural History, as it is one of the most outstanding of its kind in the world.

-Its halls house important objects representative of the history of mankind and the different periods and civilizations that have existed.
+Its rooms house important objects representing the history of mankind and the different periods and civilizations that have existed.

 Currently, the Field Museum of Natural History houses more than 40 million natural and historical pieces.
-The building offers three large floors in which you will find distributed around 30 permanent exhibits, referring to geology, zoology, anthropology and botany.
+The building offers three large floors where you will find distributed around 30 permanent exhibits related to geology, zoology, anthropology and botany.

 However, the main attraction of this museum is the dinosaur room, where you will see "Sue", an impressive skeleton of a Tyrannosaurus Rex, belonging to the Cretaceous period.
-It is a 4 meters high and 12.3 meters long specimen, considered the largest find in the world.
+It is a sample of 4 meters high and 12.3 meters long, considered the largest find in the world.

 • Address: 1400 S. Lake Shore Drive.

-• Price: the average entrance fee is 26 euros.
+• Price: the average ticket price is 26 euros.

 Reserve your ticket to the Field Museum of Natural History